CodePutra/odin-recipes/README.md

 # odin-recipes
-Recipes website using HTML only
+Recipes website using HTML & CSS only...for now.

-I have typed this brief summary using the echo command from terminal
+Completing an assignment as per the Odin Project website